 But that shit ain’t easy.
 On top of the physical dangers you have to navigate, you also have to undo lots of damaging programming.
 Like attitudes about money.

 Side note: even if you didn’t grow up in the ghetto, you likely have lots of self-destructive thought patterns.
 Mike Cernovich’s book “Gorilla Mindset” helped me undo a lot of the bad programming from my childhood.
 Here’s my review of the book.

 I got $55,000 in insurance money when my father died.
 No one ever taught a broke project kid how to handle money.
 In 18 months I was broke as hell and overdrawing my bank account.

 Overcoming these challenges takes time but once you beat them, you are invincible.

 Today we’re both doing great.
-We both started out living on the same street in the same fucked up ass public housing project.
+And to think, we both started out living on the same street in the same fucked-up public housing project.

 It’s not easy, but anyone can change their life.
 I’m proof of that.

 Want to change yours?
 In my book, “Not Caring What Anyone Thinks Is A Superpower”, I share actionable advice on how to do so.
 Download the first chapter for free by clicking here.